Distinguishing number of Urysohn metric spaces: Universal spectra without positive limits

-\subsection{Universal spectra without positive limits}
+\section{Universal spectra without positive limits}

-In this subsection we develop tools to handle the case where the spectrum does not have a positive limit; meaning that no positive element $r$ of $\Reals$ is a limit of $S$, whether $r \in S$ or not.
+In this section, we develop tools to handle the case where the spectrum does not have a positive limit.
+In particular, no positive element $r$ of $\Reals$ is a limit of $\SetS$, whether $r \in \SetS$ or not.

-To handle this case, we first recall that a (universal spectrum) set $\SetS$ is {\em inversely well ordered} if every non-empty bounded above subset of $\SetS$ has a maximum.
-We now recall the $\oplus$ operation from \cite{SA2}.
+To handle this case, we first call a set $\SetS \subseteq \Reals_{\geq 0} $ {\em inversely well ordered} if every non-empty bounded above subset of $\SetS$ has a maximum.
+We recall the $\oplus$ operation from \cite{SA2}, defined there for a closed set of reals, but which for our purpose can also be defined for inversely well ordered sets.